Siebel Field Service Guide > Scheduling Using Siebel Scheduler >

 - No doublebooking of the original activities occurs.

-If doublebooking occurs, an overbooked activity is rescheduled, unless both the Lock Assignment and Lock Schedule check boxes are selected for the activity.
+If doublebooking occurs, then an overbooked activity is rescheduled, unless both the Lock Assignment and Lock Schedule check boxes are selected for the activity.

 - Original activities do not violate any of the constraints for the service region.